EVE Energy — 2025 at a Glance

 EVE shipped 71.05 GWh of energy storage batteries in 2025, up from approximately 50.4 GWh in 2024 — a 40.84 % year-on-year increase.
 According to EVTank, this positions EVE as the #2 global ESS battery supplier, behind only CATL (121 GWh).

 For context, global ESS battery shipments grew over 80 % in 2025 according to GGII (China’s Gaogong Industry Research Institute), with multiple sources citing total volumes between 550 and 600 GWh.
-EVE’s implied global market share is roughly 12-13 %, making it a clear second-tier leader behind CATL’s approximately 22 % share.
+EVE’s global market share derived from those figures is roughly 12-13 %, against approximately 22 % for CATL.

 Power battery (EV) shipments were 50.15 GWh, up 65.56 %, with EVE ranking sixth globally for total power battery shipments according to EVTank.

-Combined, EVE shipped over 121 GWh of power and storage batteries in 2025 — more than doubling its output from just a few years ago.
+Combined, EVE shipped over 121 GWh of power and storage batteries in 2025.

 3. ESS revenue and margins